ccennis/larelastic/readme.md

 [You can find a sample elastic index here.](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html) I will use examples from the account index below.

-Any of the [bool](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) methods (`must`, `must_not`, `should`, and `filter` require an array of field, operator, value, and nested
+Any of the [bool](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) methods (`must`, `must_not`, `should`, and `filter`) require an array of field, operator, value, and nested

 Key | Type | Description
 --- | ---- | -----------
 field | String | allows dot notation, e.g. "seller.email"
-operator | String | allowable params: "eq, begins with, ends with, contains, gte, lte, gt, lt" value | String, date, integer | your query item nested | Boolean | true or false depending on whether your params are within a nested document
+operator | String | allowable params: "eq, begins with, ends with, contains, gte, lte, gt, lt, in" value | String, date, integer | your query item nested | Boolean | true or false depending on whether your params are within a nested document